johnbintz/plugin-wonderful/readme.txt

 Copy the plugin-wonderful folder to your wp-content/plugins folder and activate it from Plugins -> Installed.
 Activating the plugin creates a new database table, `{prefix}_pw_adboxes`, that you can safely remove if you are no longer using the plugin.

 == Frequently Asked Questions ==

+= Why don't my widgets work anymore?! =

+The widget API in 2.8 changed to something that is much easier to use when you want multiple widgets on a page.
+Using multiple widgets was broken in earlier versions of Plugin Wonderful, anyway.
+If you are using a pre-2.8 WordPress and want widgets in your sidebar, you can still use template tags to put them there.

 = Where do I get my member number? =